Coronavirus Update:What patients and families need to know

 As part of an ongoing partnership, Children’s National cares for patients in the neonatal intensive care unit (NICU) at Mary Washington Hospital, which serves the Fredericksburg, VA, area.

-As part of an ongoing collaboration, Children’s National provides a diabetes clinic and cares for newborns in the special care nursery and at Peninsula Regional Medical Center in Salisbury, MD, a level IIA/B (Maryland State Criteria) neonatal intensive care unit (NICU) with 10 beds.
+As part of an ongoing collaboration, Children’s National Hospital cares for newborns in the special care nursery at Tidal Health in Salisbury, MD, a level IIA/B (Maryland State Criteria) neonatal intensive care unit (NICU) with 10 beds.

 As part of an ongoing partnership, Children’s National cares for patients in the neonatal intensive care unit (NICU) at Reston Hospital Center, which serves the Reston, Va., area.